-Manuka Park Apartments
+Manuka Park Serviced Apartments

 No prices found through our partners.
 Please contact the business directly or check some of our recommended alternatives.

 No free wifi.
 What the?
 What century are we in again?

 This review is the subjective opinion of a TravelPod member and not of TravelPod.com.

 TripAdvisor Reviews Korona Casino & Hotel Kranjska Gora